-Interactive Brokers offers three IRA account types for U.S. persons: Traditional IRA, Roth IRA, and Simplified Employee Pension plan IRA (a.k.a.
+Interactive Brokers offers three IRA account types for US persons: Traditional IRA, Roth IRA, and Simplified Employee Pension plan IRA (a.k.a.
 SEP-IRA).
 Rollover transaction options may be available into or out of each account type.

 Rollover Types